 To submit a pull request on GitHub for review and possible inclusion in the official repository, follow these directions:

 Open your fork on the GitHub web page select the branch from the drop-down and then push the “New Pull Request” button

 Check the “base fork” is ArduPilot/ardupilot and “base” is “master” and then fill in the PR’s subject line and detailed description.
 The detailed description should include any evidence of testing performed.

 Check the list of changes at the bottom of the page only includes your intended changes, then push the “Create pull request” button.

-It is very common, especially for large changes, for the main developers to ask you to modify the pull request to fit in better with the existing code base or resolve some knock-on impact that you may not have known about.
+It is very common, especially for large changes, for the core developers to ask you to modify the pull request to fit in better with the existing code base or resolve some knock-on impact that you may not have known about.
 Please don’t take this the wrong way, we’re definitely not trying to make your life difficult!